paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-001-organization.md

 (13) work in conjunction with the Administrator of the Federal Aviation Administration with respect to any actions or activities that may affect aviation safety or air carrier operations;

-(14) work with the International Civil Aviation Organization and appropriate aeronautic authorities of foreign governments under section 44907 to address security concerns on passenger flights by foreign air carriers in foreign air transportation; and
+(14) work with the International Civil Aviation Organization and appropriate aeronautic authorities of foreign governments under section 44907 to address security concerns on passenger flights by foreign air carriers in foreign air transportation;

+(15) establish and maintain a National Deployment Office as required under [section 44948 of this title](./chapter-449-security.md#section-44948); and

-(15) carry out such other duties, and exercise such other powers, relating to transportation security as the Under Secretary considers appropriate, to the extent authorized by law.
+(16) carry out such other duties, and exercise such other powers, relating to transportation security as the Administrator considers appropriate, to the extent authorized by law.

 **(g) National Emergency Responsibilities.—**

-(1) **In general.—** — Subject to the direction and control of the Secretary, the Under Secretary, during a national emergency, shall have the following responsibilities:
+(1) **In general.—** — Subject to the direction and control of the Secretary of Homeland Security, the Administrator, during a national emergency, shall have the following responsibilities:

   (A) To coordinate domestic transportation, including aviation, rail, and other surface transportation, and maritime transportation (including port security).